Public Service Gazette requirements

 An agency head may decide, for cost or operational efficiency reasons, that a vacancy should be filled by a person who is already an APS employee.
 In this case, the vacancy may be notified as open to APS employees only.
 However, this does not apply to vacancies at the SES, APS1 and training level classifications, which must be open to all eligible members of the community.

-Where an agency head decides an employment opportunity is only available to APS employees, on the basis of cost or operational efficiency, there are some groups of people who are still eligible to apply.
+Where an agency head decides a vacancy is only available to APS employees, on the basis of cost or operational efficiency, there are some groups of people who are still eligible to apply.
 These include staff in the Parliamentary Service and non-ongoing APS employees employed at the time of the Gazette notification.

 There are two other circumstances when an agency head can restrict access to an employment opportunity.
-An employment opportunity may be identified as open only to:
+A vacancy may be identified as open only to:

-- People who have a disability, where this is consistent with Commonwealth discrimination legislation.
+where this is consistent with Commonwealth anti-discrimination legislation.